BlueFinchCommerce/module-checkout/.github/CONTRIBUTING.md

 This will populate `view/frontend/web/js/checkout/dist-dev` for use, allowing you to make changes and have them quickly visible on the frontend.

-Please note, the `dist-dev` directory is git ignored, so your locally generated files will not be committed, but as previously stated above the github action will automatically generate them on merge.
+Please note, the `dist-dev` directory is git ignored, so your locally generated files will not be committed, but as previously stated above the GitHub action will automatically generate them on merge.

 ## Branching strategy